IWI Carmel Review

 Special note – it does take AR-15 magazines.

-Now, let’s move on to one of the more prominent parts to the Carmel – the side folding stock with adjustable length and height of the chin rest.
-This absolutely allowed a customizable fit, and was very ergonomic.
-I also liked how when the stock was folded, due to its angle, it did not impede on any important components or access points.
-If I had to be a bit particular though, I’ve seen folding stocks that were easier to engage and to unlock than this one.
+Now, let’s move on to one of the more prominent parts of the Carmel – the adjustable stock with a side-folding feature, customizable length, and height of the chin rest.
+This absolutely allowed for a personalized fit and felt very ergonomic.
+I also liked how, when the stock was folded, its angled design didn’t impede any important components or access points.
+The stock latch clip held everything securely in place, but if I had to be a bit particular, I’ve seen folding stocks that were easier to engage and unlock than this one.

 Another interesting feature was their ambidextrous system.
 Unlike most ambidextrous charging handles, there is no assembly needed to switch.
 Just pull back on the charging handle and lock it.
 Then slide it forward to where there is a larger hold, and punch the pin to the other side.
 Just like that, you’ve got the charging handle on the other side.